 After the development of COVID-19 vaccines brought a moment of relief, many nonprofit leaders shifted to the next phase of their pandemic response: equitable distribution of the vaccines.
-Learn how you can support vaccine distribution in hard-to-reach communities around the world.
+Here’s what you need to know and how you can support vaccine distribution in hard-to-reach communities around the world.

 1. A global initiative aims to deliver COVID-19 vaccines equitably.

 Each vaccine comes with its own challenges and advantages.
 The Pfizer-BioNTech vaccine has a high effectiveness rate but must stay at −90°F (−70°C), far colder than a freezer, and then be thawed before use.
-China’s and Russia’s vaccines use inactivated viruses and can therefore be stored using standard refrigeration temperatures.
+China and Russia’s vaccines use inactivated viruses and can therefore be stored using standard refrigeration temperatures.
 However, this type of vaccine takes longer to produce than the mRNA versions.
-Johnson & Johnson’s vaccine is more travel-friendly but has a lower efficacy rate.
+Johnson & Johnson’s vaccine is more travel-friendly and only requires one shot, but it has a lower efficacy rate.

 Source: Bloomberg + The Washington Post

-4. Refugees and migrants might be waiting longer for the vaccines.
+4. Refugees and migrants are waiting longer to access vaccines.

-Refugee camps often have crowded spaces that make social distancing nearly impossible and limited clean water and soap—conditions that help spread COVID-19.
-Yet, of the 133 countries which the United Nations refugee agency, UNHCR, has information on, only 54 have included explicit provisions in their finalized vaccination plans to cover populations such as refugees, asylum seekers, and people who are stateless or internally displaced.
+Refugees often live in crowded spaces that make social distancing nearly impossible.
+Yet, of the 133 countries which the United Nations refugee agency has information on, only 54 have included explicit provisions to cover populations such as refugees, asylum seekers, and people who are stateless or internally displaced in their finalized vaccination plans.